zuozhenggh/learning-library/developer-library/micronaut-oci-atp/provision/provision.md

 In this lab you will:

-* Download a Terraform script to setup an Oracle Cloud VM and Autonmous Database instance
+* Download a Terraform script to setup an Oracle Cloud VM and Autonomous Database instance
 * Create and Apply a Oracle Cloud Stack via Terraform
 * Obtain the necessary configuration to run a Micronaut application locally and communicate with Autonomous Database